Student Login

 A few of the companies I invested in sent me samples.

-Startups sometimes ask investors for feedback on the product they invested in.
+Startups often ask investors for feedback on the product they create.

 5. The Learning